BAC 26th Annual Art Show

 B) Funding:

 This year 2 or more finalists will be selected for scholarship funding.
-BAC, in partnership with GFWC-South Brunswick Islands Woman’s Club, annually presents The Penny Redwine Memorial Arts Scholarship to a West Brunswick High School graduating senior who best meets the established criteria of this scholarship program.
-This $1,500 scholarship is funded by the BAC, GFWC-SBI, and the Redwine Family.
+BAC, in partnership with GFWC-South Brunswick Islands Woman’s Club, annually presents a scholarship to a West Brunswick High School graduating senior who best meets the established criteria of this scholarship program.
+This $1,000 scholarship is funded by the BAC and GFWC-SBI.

 C) Scholarship Committee Obligations: